gd-programming/gd.docs/docs/endpoints/getGJLevels21.md

 **gauntlet** - The ID of the gauntlet that's currently being loaded.

 **type** - Controls the fetch priority.
-and if this is left out it's most liked
+By default it's most liked.

 | type | desc |
 | ---- | ---- |